Fastspot/Boilerplate/README.md

 ### Installing Dependencies

-Resources are installed with grunt.
+Resources are installed with Bower.
 Don't forget the `--save-dev` flag when adding components beyond the defaults defined in `bower.json`.

 ### Building Resources